brentvollebregt/nitratine.net/README.md

 ```

 ### Push Per View
 Push per view saves the data in memory to data.json whenever a view is added.
 This saves you from having to push the data before each restart of the server (can lose data if you forget to push).
-Set to 1 to enable.
+Set to true to enable (remember in /admin you are editing JavaScript so it needs to be true instead of Python's True).

 ### View IP Blacklist
 Too make in-site statistics ignore a specific IP, you can add it to the list in "view_ip_blacklist" in data.json.
 This is useful when you don't want to count your views on a site.